CRCVREU/Assignment-0/README.md

-# Assignment-0
-Step-by-step Guide to MNIST Image Classification with Keras

 # Assignment Zero: MNIST Classification

 In this assignment, you will implement Python code to perform classification on the MNIST dataset